George Hargreaves: Academic experience

 George Hargreaves started his academic career shortly after he started Hargreaves Associates.
 He first taught at universities such as Cal Poly, University of Illinois Champaign, and University of Virginia Charlottesville.
 In 1986, George began to teach at Harvard University Graduate School of Design where he became a tenured professor and continued teaching there for over twenty years.
-He was the Chair for the Department of Landscape Architecture from 1996 through 2003.
+He was the chair for the Department of Landscape Architecture from 1996 through 2003.
 Prior to resigning from his position at Harvard to focus on his practice, he was the Peter Louis Hornbeck Professor in Practice of Landscape Architecture and taught advanced and theoretical design classes and core studios.

 An important piece of his academic work is the book he co-wrote with Julia Czerniak.
 The book is Large Parks.
 Large Parks is compilation of eight essays on large urban parks.
-These essays talk about the complexity of the parks and how they part of society.
+These essays talk about the complexity of the parks and how they are a part of society.
 Large Parks is only the latest in a long line of publications that he has written and was awarded the J. B. Jackson Book Prize by the Foundation for Landscape Studies for having contributed significantly to the understanding of landscape studies.